marcopennekamp/lore/specification/expressions.md

-### Fixing Functions at Compile-Time
+### Fixing Multi-Functions at Compile-Time

-Instead of deciding dispatch at run-time, you can **fix a function at compile-time:**
+Instead of deciding dispatch at run-time, you can **fix a multi-function at compile-time:**

 ```
 f.fixed[T1, T2, ...]